 This was a project completed with my partner at Primer Stories — Joe Alterio.
 We shared all creative duties collaboratively.
 We worked with web developer Michiko Swiggs to bring the project to life.

-The International Committee of the Red Cross had a tough mission – create a rich media microsite as a compliment to their report on war in urban environments that would be an engaging piece of visual storytelling for a broad audience, while at the same time serving as a top-of-funnel experience for more focused policy workers.
+The International Committee of the Red Cross had a tough mission for us — create a rich media microsite as a compliment to their report on war in urban environments.
+The ICRC knew that these types of reports don't often generate a lot of causal readership, so we knew that we'd need to create a piece that was engaging, regardless of the readers' familiarity with the subject matter.
+The website would be an engaging piece of visual storytelling for a broad audience, while at the same time serving as a top-of-funnel experience for more focused policy workers.

 The source report was a heavily researched, 65-page PDF about refugees in Syria, Iraq, and Yemen.
 We worked with the ICRC to pull out salient points and structure the story, as well as providing a visual environment in which the story could come alive and convey a sense of the drama felt by the victims of the crisis.
 We'd also provide a download opportunity for policy workers and other interested parties to obtain the full report.

 The first thing we needed to do, before doing any visual work, was to really figure out what the story was and how we'd structure it.
 We dug into the report, identifying three main beats that could serve as tentpoles for the story — the scope and scale of the crisis, cities' new role in armed conflicts, and the fallout from this situation.
 Structurally, it felt as though we were making a rough-cut shot list for a documentary.